-You can use any double knitting/8 ply yarn.
+You can use any double knitting/8 ply yarn to knit this stash buster scarf.
 Use a mixture of self patterning and plain yarn.
 You need one pair of 4mm circular needles.
-It is a great way to use up leftover and stash yarn.

 I would recommend checking out the self patterning double knitting yarns (affiliate link) on the Lovecraft Website if you are fan of multi coloured yarn.
 Most of the yarn that went into this scarf was bought there – this website distributes some really unusual yarns all around the world.

 Choose your first colour, and cast on 100 stitches, and knit round and round.
 Keep going until you get bored, cut the yarn, add in another yarn, and repeat.
 Think about what colour would look nice next, build up a beautiful patterned, colourful scarf, exactly to your taste.
 Vary the lengths of the colour blocks, make some short, some long.
 You can use the photo here as a rough guide.